 Hotel Front Desk / Guest Services Skills List

-How to Use Skills Lists
+How to Showcase Your Guest Services Skills

-Secondly, you can use these in your cover letter.
-In the body of your letter, you can mention one or two of these skills, and give a specific example of a time when you demonstrated those skills at work.
+You can also use these words in your cover letter.
+In the body of your letter, you can mention one or two of the required skills, and give a specific example of a time when you demonstrated each skill in the workplace.

-Top Hotel Front Desk Skills
+Top Front Desk Skills

 A front desk employee is typically the first person a guest sees upon entering a hotel.
 Therefore, front desk workers have to be extremely welcoming.
 A good guest services employee greets every guest with a smile and a friendly word.

 Front desk employees are always multitasking; they must answer phones, greet guests, answer questions, check out customers, and more.
 Being organized allows a front desk worker to juggle these multiple tasks.

 Related skills: Attention to detail, efficiency, prioritization, time management

 Being a front desk employee means you will be the first person guests bring their problems to.
 These problems could be minor, such as a request for restaurant recommendations.
 They could be major, such as a guest whose reserved room is not wheelchair accessible as requested.
 There could even be totally unexpected emergencies, such as a guest in a medical crisis.
 Your job will be to resolve the problem if possible, or to figure out who to call to get it solved.
 If you can respond promptly and creatively to these challenges, you can give guests a good experience, and you can earn a good review for your hotel despite a bad situation.

 Related skills: Analytical, creativity, resolving complaints, responding to guest concerns and questions

 While front desk employees do not necessarily need to make sales, they do have to promote specific hotel services and other offerings.
 They might also encourage guests to purchase more luxurious and expensive rooms.
 People in guest services therefore need to be comfortable promoting products and services.